SimpleAppProjects/SimpleWear/docs/settings-helper.md

 ## Mobile Data

 SimpleWear is unable to toggle mobile data without system permissions.
 [Root access](./root-access) or for unrooted devices, [Shizuku](https://github.com/RikkaApps/Shizuku) can be used.
 Please follow the instructions in app to start.

 ## Bluetooth

 As of Android 13 (or T), non-system apps are no longer allowed to toggle Bluetooth on or off.
-This helper app is needed in order to allow SimpleWear to toggle Bluetooth .
+This helper app is needed in order to allow SimpleWear to toggle Bluetooth.
 The helper app is built for an older version of Android which allows it to be able to toggle Bluetooth.